Monday, November 30, 2020

 As we light the first candle of Advent, we are reminded that within our Christ nature, that resides in all humanity, hope stands as one of the true essentials of faith.

 Unfortunately, hope is not always easy to cling to.
-The world is unstable in 2020.
+The world is unstable and uncertain in 2024.
 The future is uncertain.
-We dwell in a world faced with the fears of an ongoing and deadly pandemic, isolation, a chaotic and failing political system, racial injustice, global terrorism, environmental destruction, national disunity or threats of world war.
+We dwell in a world faced with a chaotic and failing political system, racial injustice, global terrorism, environmental destruction, national disunity or threats of world war.
 We seem to be consumed within a culture that is influenced by anything that inspires hope.
 When troubles and discouragements seem to multiply each day, it becomes easy to lose our way and draw inward, isolating ourselves from the world and each other.
 Hope can seem to be pointless and unrealistic.
 Some may say that hope is just an idealistic utopian fantasy in the world in which we live.

 But the season of Advent is about hope.
 Hope in a God that joined humanity and lived among us.
 Walked the same paths and breathed the same air.
 Lived with the pain, fears and discouragements of life.
 And that same God dwells within us today.
 In the sometimes overwhelming reality of existence, and in the most minuscule and seemingly insignificant details of our daily lives.